Identification Capacity of the Discrete-Time Poisson Channel: System Models and Main Results

-\end{theorem} The general capacity formula for RI and transmission via the DTPC involves a maximization over the input distribution of the mutual information.
+\end{theorem} It is to be noted that the right-hand side of \eqref{eq:theorem} is a convex optimization problem.
+Therefore, Theorem \ref{theorem:randomizedID} provides the formula for computing the ID capacity of the DTPC as a function of the peak power and average power values $\pmax$ and $\pavg$, respectively.
 Many studies have been dedicated to investigating the properties of the capacity-achieving distribution of the DTPC.
 In the absence of input constraints, the transmission capacity of the DTPC is infinite.
 The DTPC was addressed in \cite{BarlettaShamai} when only subject to peak power constraint and was shown that the support size is of an order between $\sqrt{\pmax}$ and $\pmax \ln^2 \pmax$.
 An Analytical formulation of the transmission capacity under only average power constraints is still an open problem.
 However, bounds and asymptotic behaviors for the DTPC in different scenarios were established e.g., \cite{lapidoth2008capacity}, \cite{lapidothWang}, \cite{aminian}, etc. It was shown in \cite{shamaiCapacityAchieving} that the capacity-achieving distribution for the DTPC under an average-power constraint and/or a peak power constraint is discrete.
 However, an analytical formula for the capacity-achieving distribution of the DTPC remains an unresolved question.
 In some instances, it was demonstrated that the optimal input distribution for the DTPC is not even computable \cite{boche2023algorithmic}.
 All these results can be extended and applied to the RI case.

 Let a DTPC with random state $(\setx\times \sets, W_S(y|x,s), \sety)$ consisting of an input alphabet $\setx \subset \mathbb{R}_0^+$, a discrete output alphabet $\sety \subset \mathbb{Z}_0^+$, a finite state set $\sets$ and a pmf $W(y|x,s)$ on $\sety$, be given.
 The channel is memoryless, i.e., the probability for a sequence $y^n \in \sety^n$ to be received if the input sequence $x^n \in \setx^n$ was sent and the sequence state is $s^n \in \sets^n$ is given by